Academic Assistant – Residential Program

 The goal of SIG is to provide an exceptional three week experience by creating a community of student learners who share common interests, abilities, and goals.
 It is the team responsibility to promote a safe environment for students to grow intellectually, socially, and emotionally.

-The Academic Dean Assistant (ADA) reports to the Academic Dean and resides on campus throughout the entirety of the program.
-The ADA provides administrative and operational support to the academic components of the program.
+The Academic Assistant is required to reside on campus for the entirety of the program.
+It is the responsibility of the Academic Assistant to provide administrative and operational support to the academic components of the program.

 - Enrolled in an undergraduate or graduate program (Education major or comparable program, preferred).
 Recent graduates from an undergraduate or graduate program also considered.

-- Adheres to policies and procedures as outlined in the SIG Employee Handbook, SIG Residential Employee Manual, and the SIG Code of Professional Conduct.
+- Adheres to policies and procedures as outlined in the SIG Employee Manual, SIG Residential Staff Manual, and the SIG Code of Professional Conduct.